 Tu-Po the Emperor’s Minister

-Tu-Po was not always remembered as a hungry ghost, but as a minister to King Xuan of Zhou (also known as Emperor Hsuan) who reigned from 827-783 B.C.
-He was the eleventh king of the Chinese Zhou Dynasty in a time were the kings words were the law.
+Tu-Po was not always remembered as a hungry ghost, but was a prominent minister to King Xuan of Zhou (also known as Emperor Hsuan) who reigned from 827-783 B.C.
+Emperor Hsuan was the eleventh king of the Chinese Zhou Dynasty in a time were the kings words were the law and his minister Tu Po had to pay the ultimate price.

-So Tu Po was from a stately and very powerful family and not afraid to speak up for what he believed in.
+So Tu Po was from a stately and very powerful family and not afraid to speak up for what he believed in, even to the most powerful man in the dynasty.
 And this would cost him his life and make him a hungry ghost, haunting the earth and seeking revenge.

 The Fall From Grace and Becoming a Vengeful Ghost